ereidelbach/dataVizBattles/01-2018/README.md

 # Judging Criteria:

-1. <b>Analysi: The analysis is valid.</b>  This means that the data is stratified or transformed correctly, and that the best unit is used for the analysis.
+1. <b>Analysis: The analysis is valid.</b>  This means that the data is stratified or transformed correctly, and that the best unit is used for the analysis.
   - "per capita" or an equivalent normalization for populations.
   - "by gender" for stratifying genders where appropriate.
   - "separated by country" where appropriate.